h3r2tic/notorious6/README.md

 * Up/down - switch techniques (see the [`shaders`](shaders) folder)
 * Hold the left mouse button and drag up/down: change EV

+## Acknowledgments

+Special thanks to Troy Sobotka for guidance and mind-bending discussions about color.

 ## License

 This contribution is dual licensed under EITHER OF